coyotespike/coyotespike.github.io/_posts/2016-06-24-SynthesisofForm.md

 Finally we wised up, a bit.
 Engineering and programming aren't the same, as the well-written essay [Abstracting Engineering Away](http://bensu.github.io/abstracting-engineering-away/) explores.
 Programming and engineering share a mathematical vocabulary, as well as many design patterns.

 Engineering, though, is at least partly a collection of best practices from solved problems.
 An engineer faced with a brand-new problem acts a lot like a hacker, trying this and that.
 In software, as soon as we've solved a problem, we can abstract it away, because software is reusable!

 For that reason, in software we're far more likely to be designing or re-designing at a more fundamental level.
 And that brings us back to design thinking and Alexander.

 Alexander's rigorous, detailed, comprehensive method provides context for his later books which found enthusiastic acceptance in the programming communities.

-When I attended Hacker School, now Recurse Center, in New York, I was exposed to idea of progamming patterns.
+When I attended Hacker School, now Recurse Center, in New York, I was exposed to the idea of progamming patterns.
 At the time, it was too much too soon (I've just grokked algorithms and don't know what a webapp framework is, what the heck this conveyor belt pattern??).

 Set within the larger idea of design thinking, and the method for design thinking which he outlines in *Notes*, software design patterns make much more sense.
-So I guess I'd better turn to *A Pattern Language*, and then review [Clojure design patterns](http://mishadoff.com/blog/clojure-design-patterns/)!
+So I guess I'd better turn to *A Pattern Language*.

 As a closing comment, Alexander's focus in *Notes* on subsystems, and the ability to fix them, also reminded me of [microservices](https://medium.freecodecamp.com/an-introduction-to-microservices-2705e7758f9#.j0h1vp9pq), which I think of as extending the